PyHeart87/LLM_XML_Node_Splitter/readme.md

 # CodeLlama-based XML Node Splitter with Chroma DB

-This project is a Streamlit application that uses the CodeLlama model to intelligently split XML nodes into specific categories.
-It also integrates Chroma DB for storing and retrieving previous splits.
+This project is a Streamlit application created by a beginner experimenting with various tools.
+It uses the CodeLlama model to intelligently split XML nodes into specific categories and integrates Chroma DB for storing and retrieving previous splits.

+Please note that the methods and tools used in this project are not optimized for efficiency.
+The primary goal is to experiment and learn.

 ## Features